-Investing in the fund will basically expose you to more currencies simultainiously and diversify some of the risk involved with investing in only a single cryptocurrency.
-There are several requirements that a cryptocurrency has to meet in order to be included in the fund:
+Investing in the portfolio will basically expose you to more currencies simultainiously and diversify some of the risk involved with investing in only a single cryptocurrency.
+There are several requirements that a cryptocurrency has to meet in order to be included in the portfolio:

 - Minimum market cap of $1 billion

 - Minimum average monthly trading volume of $20 million.

 Each currency will have a weight in the portfolio that is equal to the size of its market cap (the minimum is 5%).
 Of course if for some reason a currency drops below the minimum requirements it’s removed from the portfolio automatically.